 - Game-Breaking Bug: The translated version can freeze during certain scenes if you set text speed to maximum.
-Also, you better hope the last boss doesn't use his Instant Death attack.
+Also, you better hope the last boss doesn't use his One-Hit Kill attack.

 - Also in the translated version, if you use an item that revives an ally, the text goes all screwy, causing the game to freeze.

-- Gone Horribly Right: The Big Bad had a large idol made of papier mache which come to life thanks to his Power Artifact and kill him.
+- Gone Horribly Right: The Big Bad had a large idol made of papier-mache which come to life thanks to his Artifact of Power and kill him.

-- Hello, Nurse!: Julia has the unique club Nursing by default.
+- Hospital Hottie: Julia has the unique club Nursing by default.